THIS IS A GROUP SHOW!

 Liquid Gold Studios

-"THIS IS A GROUP SHOW," which will take place at the Liquid Gold Studio space.
+(a Meanwhile Space).
 This exciting exhibition aims to connect artists across London and create a supportive platform for aspiring and emerging talent.
 The show will commence with an Opening Night on the 9th of June and will be open to the public for viewing and engagement for an entire week thereafter.

 Art should never be a game for the lone wolf; it flourishes best when nurtured within a community.
 "THIS IS A GROUP SHOW" exemplifies the essence of collaboration and the spirit of collective growth.
 By providing a space where artists can come together, share ideas, and inspire one another, we believe that the possibilities for artistic innovation are limitless.